fugerit-org/fj-doc/README.md

 Or with the maven wrapper for linux :

-`./mvnw clean install -P full,teat`
+`./mvnw clean install -P full,test`

 Or with the maven wrapper for windows :

-`./mvnw clean install -P full,teat`
+`./mvnw clean install -P full,test`

 ### Run